-- Banking Ordinance (BankO): - Definition of cryptographic-based assets subject to approval; and - Establish the authorisation requirements. - Fin an cial Institutions Ordinance (FinIO): - Extension of the recording and reporting duties of securities firms to DLT securities authorised for trading on a DLT trading facility; - New provisions on the eligible capital for non-account-holding securities firms; - Establish the duties of representatives of foreign financial institutions that provide financial services to comply with the FinSA regulations and to enter their client advisors in a register of advisors if services are provided to private customers. - Anti-Money Laundering Ordinance (AMLO): - Establish the requirement to subject financial intermediaries to the AMLO, to permit the transfer of virtual currencies to third parties and to maintain a lasting business relationship with the contracting party. - Financial Market InfrastructureOrdinance(FMIO): - Precise definition of the authorisation requirements and obligations of DLT trading facilities newly provided for in the FMIA.
+- Banking Ordinance (BankO): - Definition of cryptographic-based assets subject to approval; and - Establish the authorisation requirements. - Financial Institutions Ordinance (FinIO): - Extension of the recording and reporting duties of securities firms to DLT securities authorised for trading on a DLT trading facility; - New provisions on the eligible capital for non-account-holding securities firms; - Establish the duties of representatives of foreign financial institutions that provide financial services to comply with the FinSA regulations and to enter their client advisors in a register of advisors if services are provided to private customers. - Anti-Money Laundering Ordinance (AMLO): - Establish the requirement to subject financial intermediaries to the AMLO, to permit the transfer of virtual currencies to third parties and to maintain a lasting business relationship with the contracting party. - Financial Market Infrastructure Ordinance (FMIO): - Precise definition of the authorisation requirements and obligations of DLT trading facilities newly provided for in the FMIA. - Audit Oversight Ordinance (AOO) - Simplified licensing requirements for the auditor in charge (lead auditor) of FinTech companies.